Sucker for Love: First Date

 Sucker for Love: First Date is a parodic dating sim and horror-themed visual novel developed by indie developer Joseph "Akabaka" Hunter, and published by DreadXP.
 It was released on January 20, 2022, for Windows and December 19, 2022, for Nintendo Switch.
 The game revolves around a young man who obtains a pink version of the Necronomicon, and begins performing rituals to summon moe anthropomorphic beings from the Cthulhu Mythos, such as Ln'eta, a female version of Cthulhu, sacrificing his body parts and ultimately threatening the world with annihilation.
 The game received generally favorable reviews from critics, who praised its writing, voice acting and artwork, but criticized its short length, glitches, and low emphasis on romance for a dating sim.
 A sequel further exploring the Cthulhu Mythos, Sucker for Love: Date to Die For, was announced later in 2022.

 Gameplay

 The player speaking to Ln'eta while in Darling's apartment.
 A "love" meter is shown in the top-right of the screen.

 In addition to progressing text, the player can interact with objects in the game's environment in the style of an adventure game, and must also perform rituals using the Necronomicon in order to progress the story.
 It is possible to perform a ritual incorrectly, resulting in madness and a bad ending.

 Plot

 Bankrolled by a woman named Missy, the main character, Darling, seeks "smooches" from Lovecraftian entities, using the Necronomicon's rituals to summon them.
-In order, he summons Ln'eta, a female interpretation of Cthulhu, Estir, a gender-flipped Hastur and Missy's true identity, and Nyanlahotep, a female Nyarlahotep with catgirl traits.
+In order, he summons Ln'eta, a female interpretation of Cthulhu, Estir, a gender-flipped Hastur and Missy's true identity, and Nyanlahotep, a female Nyarlathotep with catgirl traits.